meltano/meltano/docs/src/_guide/production.md

 Would you rather not be responsible for deploying your Meltano project and managing it in production?

-[Meltano Cloud](https://meltano.com/cloud) launches in Alpha in late 2022 and opens to the public in early 2023.
+[Meltano Cloud](https://meltano.com/cloud) is currently in Public Beta and will enter General Availability in Q3 2023.
 [Sign up](https://meltano.com/cloud) to receive more information and reduce your self-management burden.

 In the mean time, consider running your Meltano pipelines using a managed Airflow service like [Astronomer](https://www.astronomer.io/), [Google Cloud Composer](https://cloud.google.com/composer/), or [Amazon MWAA](https://docs.aws.amazon.com/mwaa).